-The Golden Sebright Bantam emerged in England Round 1810.
+The Golden Sebright Bantam emerged in England around 1810.
 Sir John Saunders Sebright spent 30 years developing this true breed.
 The Golden Sebright Bantam was admitted to the American Standard of Perfection in 1874.

 The Golden Sebright Bantam is a very active, courageous bird that acts larger than they are.
 This breed is not very docile which makes them not broody and non-setters.
-The Sebright is also known for their large wings which enable them to fly.
+The Sebright is also known for its large wings which enable them to fly.
 This breed is also very hard to breed and hatch.
 Mostly the Golden Sebright Bantam is known for being an ornamental bird, it also is a great bird to raise and show.

 Live Chick Guarantee